 - “QA is a separate phase”.
 QA should not be a separate phase done solely by different people in a dedicated phase; that would be as awkward as doing performance tuning in a dedicated phase.
 Many teams don’t even have QA people but they surely have QA.
 Quality is part of a culture, not an afterthought.
 If you have a “Ready for test” column on your board, that’s a process smell — you’re doing a biweekly waterfall.
 QA is a skill and should be ingrained in everything the whole team does — you need automated testing, TDD, proper CI/CD, always delivery in small and revertable changes, everyone capable of doing acceptance testing, etc.

 - “A team needs a boss”.
 Teams are made of well-paid grown-ups that should be trusted to do their jobs, which include self-management.
 Managers should be there only to enable, mentor, and unblock.
 This is what Silicon Valley “gets” about software engineers that traditional companies do not.

 - “A scrum master is like a manager”.
 I’ve heard about some companies with the false belief they became agile but all they did was rename managers to Scrum masters.
-A Scrum Master is not above the team and does not manage it.
+A Scrum Master is not above the team and does not manage it or the project.
 It’s only there to unblock, enable, and coach regarding agility.